-&lt;sup>297 Letter from Grohovsky Group.
+n297 Letter from Grohovsky Group.

-would treat those employees as foreign officials and would thus deem them ineligible for an award.
+Another commenter noted that significant information could come from whistleblowers who are employees of state-owned foreign companies, and that our rule would treat those employees as foreign officials and would thus deem them ineligible for an award. n298

 Although proposed Rule 21F-8(c)(5) was intended to prevent evasion of our rules by making ineligible any whistleblower who acquires information from other ineligible persons, some comments suggested that, as proposed, the rule was at once too broad and too narrow in certain respects.
-One commenter noted that a similar provision in proposed Rule 21F-4(b)(4) created, in effect, a "hearsay exception" that would exclude from eligibility any whistleblower who overheard an excluded individual talking about a fraud in which the other person was a participant.
-Another commenter pointed out that a culpable whistleblower could evade the limitations of proposed Rule 21F-15 simply by providing information about violations to a third party.
+One commenter noted that a similar provision in proposed Rule 21F-4(b)(4) created, in effect, a "hearsay exception" that would exclude from eligibility any whistleblower who overheard an excluded individual talking about a fraud in which the other person was a participant. n299 Another commenter pointed out that a culpable whistleblower could evade the limitations of proposed Rule 21F-15 simply by providing information about violations to a third party. n300 n301 Letter from SIFMA.

-Finally, one commenter urged that we deem ineligible any whistleblower who refused to cooperate with a company's internal investigation, or who provided inaccurate or incomplete information or otherwise hindered such an investigation.
+Finally, one commenter urged that we deem ineligible any whistleblower who refused to cooperate with a company's internal investigation, or who provided inaccurate or incomplete information or otherwise hindered such an investigation. n301